BYLAWS OF THE

 - Absences may be excused by a majority vote by the Board.
 Board Members should notify the Chamber Office if they are not able to attend the Board Meeting.
 A member of the Board of Directors absent from three (3) consecutive regular meetings of the Board of Directors may be removed from the Board by a Board vote.
 All board members are expected to actively serve on at least one board committee and make every effort to attend chamber events.

 - Board members who are appointed or elected to represent the Chamber on external governing or advisory bodies, shall be replaced if the board member misses more than three meetings in one year.

 Section 8.
 Vacancies:

 Vacancies on the Board of Directors, or among the officers, shall be refilled by the Board of Directors by a majority vote for a candidate who has agreed to take over an existing term and/or office, and who understands that the member shall stand for formal election by the membership at the next annual membership meeting.

 Section 9.
 Policy:

 The Board of Directors shall be responsible for establishing procedures and formulating and adopting all policies of the organization.
 These policies shall be maintained in a policy manual to be reviewed periodically and revised as necessary.

 Section 10.
 Executive Director:

-The Board may retain the services of an Executive Director (herein includes paid staff) to manage the day to day affairs of the Chamber and to execute directives given by the board.
+The Board may retain the services of an Executive Director (herein includes paid staff) to serve as the principal Executive Officer of the Chamber and manage the day-to-day affairs of the Chamber and to execute directives given by the board.
 The board shall determine the Executive Director’s duties, responsibilities, and compensation as approved by the Board of Directors.
 The Executive Director of the Chamber serves at the pleasure of the Board of Directors.